An

 BMH Greenwich,

-the military hospital in Greenwich, London, which today is the Royal Herbert Hospital.
+the military hospital in Greenwich, London, which today is the Royal Herbert Hospital

 JSMRU